FunkinCrew/Funkin/README.md

 FMF will split the song logic into another file called SongPlayer, each song will have a SongPlayer file that execute logic itself like dialogue, mid-song event, cutscenes...

+And sure, this mod is using KadeEngine, lmao.
+When KadeDev update it, I will clone!! :AHAHAHAHAHAHAHA

 ![Kade Engine logo](https://user-images.githubusercontent.com/26305836/110529589-4b4eb600-80ce-11eb-9c44-e899118b0bf0.png)